gabrielflorit/blockup/README.md

 - write [Stylus](http://stylus-lang.com/) and it gets compiled to CSS (because you have a [finite number](http://keysleft.com/) of keystrokes)
 - browser reloads on file change
 - errors during compilation pop up in notification bar
+- check for missing expected files with `blockup check`
+- publish directly to gist with `blockup publish`

 That's it for now.
 It probably won't grow beyond this.
 But if you have an idea, [I'd like to hear it](https://github.com/gabrielflorit/blockup/issues)!